 This study also showed how many symptoms people tended to have in total.
 It was totally fascinating, because most had between 1 to 3 of the symptoms, and the number of symptoms that they had did not relate to how badly they were hypothyroid.

-In Conclusion: It is not about counting symptoms when it comes to being hypothyroid – it is about the combination of symptoms that you have.
+In Conclusion: It is not about counting symptoms when it comes to being hypothyroid, but rather the combination of symptoms that you have.
 A unique, but smaller, combination of dangerous symptoms can be just as dangerous.

 What we also know from this data is that people that have more severe blood levels do not necessarily have the worst symptoms or a larger number of symptoms.
 This is an important point, because in many cases doctors do not pay enough attention to people whose blood tests are close to normal or just off by a little bit.

-If you have been diagnosed and you are in treatment, it may be that something is not going right with your treatment.
+Diagnosed and you are in treatment?
+It may be that something is not going right with your treatment.
 If that is the case, here are some of the things you need to be doing:

 I cannot stress how important these are for the health of your thyroid.
-It does not expose you to radiation and it can provide so much information to you about the status of your thyroid.
+Ultrasounds do not expose you to radiation and it can provide so much information to you about the status of your thyroid.
 It is so valuable to get an ultrasound, so make sure you book one today if you are exhibiting these previously mentioned symptoms.

 Yes, I do mean all of them!
 These can include: